ikhamlic/ARDroneBluetoothController/README.md

 ARDroneBluetoothController is a bluetooth controller app compatible with ARDrone 2.0.

-The app has the following feature:
+The app has the following features:

 * Manual control of the Drone over bluetooth
-* "Follow Me" mode: the drone will follow you using your your phone Wifi signal
+* "Follow Me" mode: the drone will follow you using your phone Wifi signal
 * (WIP) "Follow Me" mode using your GPS coordinates

 Here is a screenshot of the app: